petercorke/robotics-toolbox-python/spatialmath/README.md

        [ 0.       ,  0.8660254, -0.5      ],
        [ 0.       ,  0.5      ,  0.8660254]])
 ```
-Remember that these are `numpy` arrays so to perform matrix multiplicatin you need to use the `@` operator, for example
+Remember that these are `numpy` arrays so to perform matrix multiplication you need to use the `@` operator, for example

 ```
 rotx(0.3) @ roty(0.2)